Practical learning of multi-time statistics in open quantum systems: Background on Quantum Stochastic Processes

 To fully characterize the process tensor, we must apply an informationally complete instrument ${\mathcal{B}j^{\mu_j}}$ at each time step.
 Next, we estimate the joint probability for the sequence of outcomes, denoted by $p_{i, \vec{\mu}}$.
 These probabilities are then used in a set of linear equations, which uniquely determine $\Upsilon_{k:0}$.
 Specifically, applying Eq.~\eqref{eq:PT_action} to the basis elements yields:

-The final instrument becomes a POVM (positive operator-valued measure) because we do not require the post-measurement state at that stage.\footnote{If the probabilities are known only for a subset of operations (in this work, we are often restricted to the space of unitary operations), the process tensor will be uniquely determined within that subspace~\cite{MTP1, PT-limited-control}.}
+The final instrument becomes a POVM (positive operator-valued measure) because we do not require the post-measurement state at that stage.\footnote{If the probabilities are known only for a subset of operations.}

 In practice, however, the measured outcomes $n_{i,\vec{\mu}}$ are noisy estimates of the ``true" probabilities, and it is often the case that no physical process tensor perfectly matches the data.
 For this reason—consistent with common practice—we treat the estimation of a process as an optimization problem, where a model for the process is fitted to the data.
 Specifically, a unique $\Upsilon_{k:0}$ is determined by minimizing the log-likelihood function: